 Once you have received approval for your name, the process of filing the paperwork and obtaining approval from the ACRA can be done in just a day – as long as the documents are all ready and have been signed by all directors of the new company.

 What happens post-incorporation?

 - You receive a Certificate of Incorporation.
 ACRA will send an email notification confirming the registration of your company.
 This is your official Singapore Company Incorporation Certificate and will include your business registration number.
 If you want a hard copy of the certificate, you can make an online request to ACRA for S$50.

 - You receive a Business Profile (”Bizfile”).
 ACRA will also provide the business profile of your new company for free.
 The business profile is the identity card of the company.

 - You are able to open a corporate bank account.
-After you have successfully registered your Singapore business, you will be able to open a corporate bank account with any of the banks in Singapore.
 For more details refer to our short guide on How to open a Singapore bank account.

 - Business Licenses Application.
 Depending on the activities that your business will be doing, you might also need to apply for business licenses.
 You will complete this process after registering your company and before starting your business.
 Refer to our Guide for the Most Common Licenses in Singapore.

 - Registration for Goods and Service Tax (GST).
 If you expect your business’s annual turnover to exceed S$1 million, then you must register for Goods & Services Tax, or GST (also referred to as value-added tax, VAT, in many countries).
 If you do not expect your business’ annual turnovers to reach S$1 million, you are not required to register for GST.